 How to Apply ...

-Deadline for scholarship applications to Science Center managed funding sources: February 15, 2013.
-Any applications received after this deadline will still be considered but will be at a distinct disadvantage to those that have been submitted on time.
+Deadline for scholarship applications to Science Center managed funding sources: February 17, 2014.
+Any applications received after this deadline, and before February 28, 2014 will still be considered but will be at a distinct disadvantage to those that have been submitted on time.

 Stipend payment: If you receive an award, your stipend will be transferred via Direct Deposit (if you have it set up) or mailed as a check to the address you give on your application form.

 Housing: The Smith SURF! program does not include housing.
 You are responsible for your own housing over the summer.
 Please contact Student Services.
-They will have summer housing forms available around April 1.
-Bring housing form to Director's Office, Burton 117 for signature.
+They will have a summer housing application from available on their website around April 15.
+Around that time there will also be an email sent to all students from firstname.lastname@example.org entitled "Summer Housing Form Information."

 Questions?
-Come ask Meg Valine in Burton 117 or email: firstname.lastname@example.org
+Come ask Margaret Lamb in McConnell 214 or Heather McQueen in Burton 117 or email: email@example.com

 The following is a listing of funding opportunities available at Smith College.
 Please note that the listing does NOT include research opportunities associated with the grants of individual faculty members.
 Contact faculty members directly to inquire about such additional opportunities.